stock2shop/website/README.md

 ## 2. Sections

 The site consists of six main sections.
-User Docs, Help Centre and Developers share the same page layout and top menu whereas the rest have different layouts but share the default top menu.
+User Docs, Help Centre and Developers share the same page layout and top menu.
+The rest have different layouts apart from the general top menu.

 ### 2.1.
 Articles